How to Plant, Grow, and Care for Rocky Mountain Bee

 Water

-Rocky Mountain bees are perfectly suited to survival unassisted in their native range.
+Rocky Mountain bee plants are perfectly suited to survival unassisted in their native range.
 For this reason, you may never need to water at all!
-It’s important to water early in the spring to aid in the germination of the seeds, but once they are established and growing in the summer, they can survive on very little at all.
+It’s important to water early in the spring to aid seed germination, but once plants are established and growing in the summer, they can survive on very little.

 Soil

 Another benefit of adding Rocky Mountain bee plants to your garden is that they not only tolerate but prefer poor soil conditions.
-This species prefers light sandy soil that is well-draining.
+This species prefers light, sandy soil that drains well.
 Their taproots can penetrate the ground up to two feet deep, so you need not worry about amending the soil at your planting location.

 Temperature

-These native flowers can survive a variety of conditions and can be reliably grown in USDA zones 2-10.
-They can even be found in elevations as high as 7200 feet.
-As an annual, this plant is not frost-tolerant and will die at the end of the growing season.
+These native flowers can survive a variety of conditions, and you can reliably grow them in USDA zones 2 to 10.
+They can even appear at elevations as high as 7,200 feet.
+As an annual, this plant does not tolerate frost and will die at the end of the growing season.
 It is, however, drought-tolerant and handles hot summer temperatures of 90°F (32°C) and above very well.

 Fertilizing

 Good news!
-It’s not necessary to fertilize your native Rocky Mountain bee at all!
+You don’t need to fertilize your native Rocky Mountain bee plant at all!
 They are wonderfully low maintenance in all aspects.
 Not only do they require low water and prefer sandy soil, but they also don’t require any fertilizer.

 Maintenance

-The Rocky Mountain bee can be pruned for a more compact appearance.
+You can prune the Rocky Mountain bee plant for a more compact appearance.
 However, the pink and purple flowers of this species are particularly stunning when left to grow wild!
 Like the rest of its family, it will grow erect and tall, sometimes up to six feet, with several stems branching off from the main stem.

 Each stem will put out pink to reddish-purple flowers with six long stamens.
-If you choose to prune them, prune back the side shoots on the plant and allow only one main stem to continue to grow.
+If you choose to prune, cut back the side shoots and allow only one main stem to continue to grow.
 This will also reduce the overall number of pink flowers.

 Propagation